-Myth 1: Get your air conditioner technician on Craigslist.
+Myth 1: Find your air conditioner technician on Craigslist.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

 Myth 3: It’s okay to use any type of refrigerant in your air conditioner.

 With the government ending the production of R-22, many people are seeing the cost of refilling their AC system’s refrigerant rising.
 It may sound like an easy fix to just replace your R-22 with a different and lower cost refrigerant, but if an AC service technician advises you to do that, you probably want to get a second opinion.